teogoulas/automatic-differentiation/README.md

 This application can be used as a command-line application using `main.py`.
 Command line script works with an ‘command’ specifying the two available modes:
 * `python3 main.py train`: activates the training process, when the functions are retrained using the configuration defined by the user.
-Four arguments are defined for the `train` command:
+Three arguments are defined for the `train` command:
     1. `-e`/ `--epochs`: The number of training epochs (default value: 20).
     2. `-lr`: Learning rate (default value: 0.001).
     3. `-b`/ `--batch`: The batch size (default value: 64).
-    4. `-m`/ `--momentum`: The training momentum (default value: 0.5).

     After training completed the models-functions will be saved at `./results/custom` directory for further usage.